 From there, head to Ul.
 Josipa Jurja Strossmayera towards Church of St. Ignatius, where you are sure to recognise the steps leading up to it.
 Used in one of the show’s most famous scenes where Cersei does the ultimate ‘walk of shame’, the Jesuit steps are a must-see for any fan of the show.
-In real life, the steps lead up to the church and two of the city’s colleges.
+In real life, the steps leading up to the church and two of the city’s colleges.

 A bar on the steps even advertises a ‘shame’ cocktail.

 St. Dominika Street

 This nearby cobbled street has an old-world charm and was used in many market scenes throughout the show, particularly in Season 2, including the murders of King Robert’s illegitimate sons, and part of Cersei’s walk of shame in Season 5.

 Visit Littlefinger’s brothel (entrance to the Ethnographic Museum)